 What is a straight life insurance policy?

-Straight life insurance has level premiums you pay until death or until the policy is considered paid in full.
+Straight life insurance, also known as whole life insurance, has level premiums you pay until death or until the policy is considered paid in full.
 Once you pass, the death benefit amount is then paid to your chosen beneficiary or beneficiaries.
-This differs from term life insurance, which has level premiums and a level death benefit, but only lasts for a certain length of time, usually between 10 and 30 years.
+This differs from term life insurance, which has level premiums and a level death benefit but only lasts for a certain length of time, usually between 10 and 30 years.

 Pros and cons of a straight life policy

 Straight life insurance can be used as a financial planning tool.
-It is meant for long-term goals and not short-term needs.
+It is usually meant for long-term goals and not short-term needs.
 If you have a short-term life insurance need, term life insurance is usually a better choice.
-To find out if a straight life policy is right for you, consider the pros and cons of this type of life insurance.
+To find out if a straight life policy could be right for you, consider the potential pros and cons of this type of life insurance: